WebOfTrustInfo/rwot11-the-hague/draft-documents/identity-threats.md

 ### The DID Creation Switcharoo [C]

-[example is did:key, did is created in a way other than expected by controller]

 ### The Poop-Emoji DID Doc [R]

-[did:document simultaneously looks different from different people]

 ### The Scapegoat DID Identity [R of U]

-[the good and bad (scapegoat)]

 ### The Prescient Mempool Attack [U]

-[someone already has your key, when you rotate it, then get there ahead of you, for example with BTCR when they see update of current BTCR]

-[solution: pre-rotation]

 ### The Dishonorable DID Deletion [D]

-[pretend to delete, but keep it using with other people]

 ## Current Draft